snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 - SPEvent - `timestamp`: In a future major version we will remove the ability to override the timestamp of the event.
 That will be set only by the tracker.
 A custom timestamp can be eventually added using a different method or parameter in a future release.

-- SPEvent - `addDefaultParamsToPayload:`: This shouldn't be used as it's an internal method used by the tracker and it can be subject of future changes.
+- SPEvent - `addDefaultParamsToPayload:`: This shouldn't be used as it's an internal method used by the tracker and it can be subject to future changes.

 Other methods have also been marked as deprecated because they are related to internal logic of the tracker.
 We strongly suggest avoiding the use of these methods marked deprecated as they will be substituted or removed in the next major version.